woody-m/secure-portfolio-platform/README.md

 Full CRUD operations for projects
 Real data persistence with SQLite
 Clear separation of concerns (Routes, Controllers, Services, Database)

 ---

+This project was designed with a security-first mindset, even as a portfolio application.

+## Authentication Strategy

+Stateless authentication using JWT (JSON Web Token) Tokens include expiration (exp) to reduce the risk of long-lived credentials Authentication data is transmitted exclusively via the Authorization: Bearer header

+## Authorization & Route Protection

+Centralized authentication middleware validates every protected request Requests without a token, with an invalid token, or with an expired token are denied by default Protected routes are grouped using router.use(authMiddleware) to prevent accidental exposure

+## Threats Mitigated

+❌ Unauthorized access to protected resources
+❌ Token reuse after expiration
+❌ Accidental public exposure of sensitive routes
+❌ SQL injection through the use of prepared statements

+## Why JWT?

+JWT was chosen over session-based authentication to:
+Keep the API stateless
+Simplify scalability
+Reflect real-world backend architectures used in production environments

+---
 ## 🔐 Authentication & Security